ytgov/hss-backend/README.md

 To perform the data migration from the EDMS legacy database to the current database, the `dataMigration.js` file must be executed with the following command
 `node dataMigration.js`

+## Enviroment variables for DENTAL MIGRATION
+- DENTAL_IDS=(comma separated string with IDs referring to the edms id, e.g. '1,2, 3, 4'. )

 ## Enviroment variables for EDMS database
 - DB_HOST_EDMS=(the host address of the EDMS database.)
 - DB_USER_EDMS=(Specifies the name of the user to connect as EDMS database)